Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Numerical Results

-We may now make the following claim. \begin{theorem} If a prime knot $K$ has less than or equal to 19 crossings and has the Khovanov homology of a twist knot $T$, then $K$ is equivalent to $T$. \end{theorem} An interesting thing to note is that not all twist knots are transversally, or Legendrian, simple, yet there are no knots up to 19 crossings with the same Khovanov polynomial as a twist knot.
-We ask the following. \begin{question} Does Khovanov homology distinguish all twist knots? \end{question}
+Lastly, the twist knots $K_{7}$, $K_{8}$, and $K_{9}$ have the same Jones polynomial of at least one other knot.
+As before, the Khovanov polynomials differ in each case.
+We may now make the following claim. \begin{theorem} If a prime knot $K$ has less than or equal to 20 crossings and has the Khovanov homology of a twist knot $T$, then $K$ is equivalent to $T$. \end{theorem} An interesting thing to note is that adding 19 and 20 crossing knots into the search did not change much.
+There were no twist knots (or torus knots) that have the same Jones polynomial as a 19 or 20 crossing knot.
+It seems to be a rare phenomenon for torus and twist knots to share their Jones polynomial with low crossing knots.